Overview

 There are many reasons why people connect with 988.
 Some examples, in addition to thoughts of suicide, are feeling overwhelmed with anxiety, drinking too much, drug use, feeling depressed, mental and physical illness, struggles with sexual orientation, loneliness, and economic worries.

-Yes, people using988 are not required to provide any payment or insurance information to receive support.
+Yes, people using 988 are not required to provide any payment or insurance information to receive support.

-Between 80-90% of calls are resolved through conversations with call center staff, without further intervention.
+In Pennsylvania, 93% of calls are resolved through conversations with call center staff, without further intervention.

 Numerous studies have shown that most 988 callers are significantly more likely to feel less depressed, less suicidal, less overwhelmed, and more hopeful after speaking to a crisis counselor.